arm32fox-project/luna/testing/marionette/client/README.md

 # Marionette Client

 [Marionette](https://developer.mozilla.org/en/Marionette) is a
-Mozilla project to enable remote automation in Gecko-based projects, including desktop Firefox, mobile Firefox, and Boot-to-Gecko.
+Mozilla project to enable remote automation in Goanna-based projects, including desktop Firefox, mobile Firefox, and Boot-to-Goanna.

-It utilizes the [remote-debugger](https://wiki.mozilla.org/Platform/JSDebugv2) inside Gecko for the transport layer of the Marionette server.
+It utilizes the [remote-debugger](https://wiki.mozilla.org/Platform/JSDebugv2) inside Goanna for the transport layer of the Marionette server.
 The commands the Marionette server will eventually implement are based on Selenium's [JSON Wire Protocol](http://code.google.com/p/selenium/wiki/JsonWireProtocol), although not all commands are presently implemented, and additional commands